treecasiano/freecodecamp-quote-generator/README.md

 # freecodecamp-quote-generator
-Random David Bowie quote generator made with Bootstrap, jQuery, and the admiration of Bowie's genius.
+ A Free Code Camp exercise: random David Bowie quote generator made with Bootstrap, jQuery, and the admiration of Bowie's genius.